 - relax and breathe normally as you ascend

-- don't dive with a cold, cough or chest infection
+- do not dive with a cold, cough or chest infection

 - avoid vigorous exercise before, during and after a dive

 - make sure you're well hydrated before diving

 - leave adequate surface intervals between dives (if planning several dives) to allow the nitrogen to leave your body